somsubhra04/LLM_Legal_Prompt_Generation/README.md

 ├── README.md
 ```
 ## Abstract
-The Large Language Models (LLMs) have impacted many real-life tasks.
+The **Large Language Models (LLMs)** have impacted many real-life tasks.
 To examine the efficacy of LLMs in a high-stake domain like law,
 we have applied state-of-the-art LLMs for two
-popular tasks: Statute Prediction and Judgment
+popular tasks: **Statute Prediction** and **Judgment
-Prediction, on Indian Supreme Court cases.
+Prediction**, on Indian Supreme Court cases.
 We
 see that while LLMs exhibit excellent predictive performance in Statute Prediction, their
 performance dips in Judgment Prediction when
 compared with many standard models.
 The